 The Juvenile Detective investigates any incidents related to juveniles along with all missing person investigations.
 They work closely with our School Resource Officers to investigate any incidents that occur in one of our sixteen schools.
 They have access to numerous programs available to assist parents with the problems affecting their children today.
 These tasks are accomplished through the development and implementation of programs designed to prevent and control delinquent and criminal behavior by juveniles.
 The detectives also work closely with the Family Court division of the Camden County Courts.
 Our juvenile detectives also have training in regards to Internet Crimes Against Children (ICAC) through the New Jersey State Police Task Force.

-The Domestic Violence Detectives (DVD) primarily respond to domestic violence incidents as an investigating officer where they will ensure that the victim receives any services that they may need at that time.
+The Domestic Violence Detective (DV Detective)primarily responds to domestic violence incidents as an investigating officer where they will ensure that the victim receives any services that they may need at that time.
 The DV Detective will continue to follow-up with the victim as their case progresses through the court system.
 These detectives are specially trained in evaluating the safety of the residence and relationship between the victim and accused.
 These detectives also work closely with Family Court and are often attending court hearings concerning the parties involved.
-The DV Detectives also work with the Domestic Violence Response Team (DVRT) which are that are trained volunteers that provide comfort, education and referral services to persons and families in need.
+These detectives not only work with DV victims but also offenders to ensure they get the help needed to form a more healthy relationship.

 Click HERE for more JFSB programs.